ly3xqhl8g9/unibiased-coding-style/README.md

 Nothing wrong in a language being written in a certain style, separating itself from the rest of the flock, however the `UCS` will imply certain assumptions even there.

-As a general rule, the `UCS` ground:
+As a general rule, the `UCS` grounds:

 ```
 if a change is meant in a single place